study-dojo/study-dojo.github.io/index.md

 ## Community Feedback
 We would like to hear from you!
 If you liked or disliked your experience while using Study Session Planner, feel free to fill out this [feedback form](https://forms.gle/A39VHSd7ctdDkycN7).
 It only takes a few minutes, and any feedback is much appreciated.
+Here's what a few people who tried out our website had to say:

 * "I would like to have more status choices.
 Overall, I think the point of the website would be good if there were more grasshoppers using it" - John
 * "I had difficulty logging in, but once I was able to, it was easy to navigate the website.
 The overlay looks decent" - Melvin